xipki/xipki/README.md

   mvn clean install -DskipTests
   ```

-  Then you will find the following binaries:
+  Then you will find the binary `assemblies/xipki-setup/target/xipki-setup-<version>.zip`

-   - CA: `assemblies/xipki-ca/target/xipki-ca-<version>.zip`
-   - OCSP: `assemblies/xipki-ocsp/target/xipki-ocsp-<version>.zip`
-   - Protocol Gateway (CMP, SCEP, EST, REST): `assemblies/xipki-gateway/target/xipki-gateway-<version>.zip`
-   - Management CLI: `assemblies/xipki-mgmt-cli/target/xipki-mgmt-cli-<version>.tar.gz`
-   - CLI: `assemblies/xipki-cli/target/xipki-cli-<version>.tar.gz`
+## Prepare

+1. Unpack the binary `xipki-setup-<version>.zip`.
+To restore the files to a destination
+   folder, run the script `bin/restore.sh /path/to/dest-dir` (or `bin\restore.bat` in Windows).

+**Note that all keys and certificates in the binary are only for demo purpose.
+In production environment
+they MUST be replaced.**

+**In the following sections, we assume the destination folder is `xipki-<version>`**.

 ## Install CA Server

 JDK 8+ is required.

-**Note that all keys and certificates in the delivery are only for demo purpose.
-In production environment
-they MUST be replaced.**

 1. Unpack tomcat to a new folder
-2. Unpack the binary `xipki-ca-<version>.zip` and install CA as described in the
+2. Install CA as described in the `xipki-<version>/xipki-ca/README` file.
-   unpacked README file.

 ## Install OCSP Responder

 JDK 8+ is required.

-**Note that all keys and certificates in the delivery are only for demo purpose.
-In production environment
-they MUST be replaced.**

 1. Unpack tomcat to a new folder
-2. Unpack the binary `xipki-ocsp-<version>.zip` and install OCSP responder as described in the
+2. Install CA as described in the `xipki-<version>/xipki-ocsp/README` file.
-   unpacked README file.

 ## Install Protocol Gateway

 JDK 8+ is required.

-**Note that all keys and certificates in the delivery are only for demo purpose.
-In production environment
-they MUST be replaced.**

 1. Unpack tomcat to a new folder
-2. Unpack the binary `xipki-gate-<version>.zip` and install protocol gateway as described in the
+2. Install CA as described in the `xipki-<version>/xipki-gateway/README` file.
-   unpacked README file.

 ## Install Management Command Line Interface

 JDK 11+ is required.

-**Note that all keys and certificates in the delivery are only for demo purpose.
-In production environment
-they MUST be replaced.**

-1. Unpack the binary `xipki-mgmt-cli-<version>.tar.gz`
-2. If you get "java.lang.ClassNotFoundException: &lt;jdbc class&gt;", please copy the missing JDBC driver jar to the directory `lib/boot`.

 ## Install Command Line Interface

 JDK 11+ is required.

-**Note that all keys and certificates in the delivery are only for demo purpose.
-In production environment
-they MUST be replaced.**

-1. Unpack the binary `xipki-cli-<version>.tar.gz`

 ## Configure PKCS#11 device (optional)